-Cuvette Necessary for cuvette measurement Absorbance strip (cuvette) Up to 4 absorbance fixed wavelength strips are allowed.
-Reference wavelength is only selectable when using one absorbance fixed wavelength strip.
+Cuvette Necessary for cuvette measurement Absorbance strip (cuvette) vette) is only selectable when using one absorbance fixed wavelength strip.
 Apply blanking is disabled when reference wavelength is selected.
 Select the appropriate measurement parameters (wavelength, number of flashes and settle time) Move Cuvette (Out) The cuvette holder is moved out .
 User Request The user request interrupts the measurement and therefore allows removing the cuvette from the cuvette port.
-When confirming the request the measurement continues.
+When confirming the request, the measurement continues.
 Move Cuvette (In) The cuvette port is moved in.
 Plate Necessary for microplate measurements.
 Select an appropriate plate type for the measurement.
 Part of Plate (not shown) Optional.
 Use the part of plate strip if only a part of the plate will be measured.
 Absorbance strip (microplate) Up to 10 absorbance fixed wavelength strips are allowed.
 Reference wavelength is only allowed on the first absorbance strip.
 Reference wavelength is disabled on absorbance strips 2 to 10.
 Select the appropriate measurement parameters (wavelength, number of flashes and settle time) for your application.
 Move Plate Optional.
 To move the microplate automatically out of the instrument when finishing the measurement, select Move plate OUT .